About the Program

 Program learning outcomes

-Students will be trained in nature-based contemplative practices that serve to deepen and enhance their relationship to the natural world.
+- Students will engage in earth-based contemplative practices that deepens their relationship to the more-than-human world.